 Comfort is subjective and can be dependent on hand size.
 To test this metric, we had people with small hands, medium hands, and large hands grip each knife and offer feedback on the fit.

 Some of the comfort of a knife handle is in the material.
 The Mercer and OXO knives both use a rubbery non-slip handle material.
 It may not look as sleek or high-end, but it does add to the functionality of a knife that you may be using with wet hands.

 Another factor that contributes to the comfort is the shape of the handle.
 One that is ergonomically shaped like your hand that also offers a bolster toward the blade and a curved end toward the butt of the knife to keep your hand in place will feel the most secure for tough jobs like cutting into butternut squash and pineapple.
-The Mercer knife has our favorite grip for comfort on jobs that require force.
+For slicing tasks that require force, the Mercer knife features our favorite and most comfortable grip.
 The Victorinox also offers a nice shape to keep your hand positioned correctly on the handle, but the overall shape is square and less ergonomic.
 The identical twin knives from Orblue and Zulay use a stainless-steel handle that is comfortably rounded and feels good in your hand.
-Japanese bread knives like our favorite, the Tojiro, and the Pure Komachi have small straight handles that would seem to be hard to hold but what we found is that when your blade is sharp and thin, it slices so easily that little pressure is needed and the small handle feels like it offers more finesse.
+Japanese bread knives like the Tojiro and the Pure Komachi have small straight handles that seem like they'd be hard to hold, but we found that when your blade is sharp and thin, it slices so easily that little pressure is needed and the small handle offers more finesse.